UConn Huskies women's basketball: 2010 National Championship: Undefeated (39–0)

-A new record, but no three-peat
+2010–2011: New Record, but No Championship

 The 2010–11 season began with high hopes but much uncertainty for the Huskies.
-Maya Moore returned for her senior season after a summer with the U.S. National team, but UConn lost major contributors Tina Charles and Kalana Greene who graduated in 2010.
+Maya Moore returned for her senior season after a summer with the U.S. National team, but UConn lost major contributors in Tina Charles and Kalana Greene, who graduated in 2010.
 Additionally, junior guard Caroline Doty would be out the entire season due to a third knee injury.
 In an early test, UConn squeaked by #2 Baylor in their second game of the season.
 They powered their way through 8 more consecutive wins for their 88th straight victory, beating #10 Ohio State at Madison Square Garden.
 Their 89th win came at home against #20 Florida State to set the college basketball record for most consecutive wins, previously held by the UCLA men's team.
 After a break in the schedule for the holidays, UConn traveled out west and beat the Pacific Tigers to stretch the streak to 90 games.
-That game, however, was largely a warm-up match for their biggest test of the season, a December 30 matchup at the powerhouse Stanford Cardinal.
-UConn trailed for the entire game and lost for the first time since their April 6, 2008 Final Four appearance (also against the Cardinal).
-The loss ended the highly publicized winning streak, as well as their long held spot as the top ranked team in women's basketball which was taken over by Baylor.
+That game, however, was largely a warm-up match for their biggest test of the season, a December 30th matchup at their rival powerhouse Stanford Cardinals.
+UConn trailed for the entire game and lost for the first time since their April 6, 2008 Final Four appearance (also against the Cardinals).
+The loss ended the highly publicized 90 game winning streak, as well as their long-held spot as the top ranked team in women's basketball which was taken over by Baylor.
 Connecticut recovered focus after the loss and got through the rest of the regular season undefeated, regaining the #1 ranking along the way after Baylor's loss to Texas Tech in February.
-They marched through the Big East tournament, including their 3rd victory of the year over Notre Dame in the Big East tournament Championship Game.
+They marched through and won the Big East tournament, including their 3rd victory of the year over Notre Dame in the Big East tournament Championship Game.

-In the NCAA tournament Final Four UConn met Notre Dame for the fourth time of the season, with the underdog Fighting Irish prevailing and ending UConn's bid for a third straight national championship.
+In the NCAA tournament Final Four, UConn met Notre Dame for the fourth time of the season, with the underdog Fighting Irish prevailing 72–63 and ending UConn's bid for a third straight national championship.
 The keys to Notre Dame's success were the stellar performance of sophomore Skylar Diggins and the hot shooting (over 50 percent from the field, a first against UConn in its last 262 games), while UConn had a lack of support for Moore's 36 points.
-Notre Dame went on to the National Championship Game, but were defeated by the Texas A&M Aggies.
+Notre Dame went on to the national championship game, but were ultimately defeated by the Texas A&M Aggies.